The monoid of monotone functions on a poset and quasi-arithmetic multiplicities for uniform matroids: The monoid of arithmetic multiplicities

-Despite of many efforts, a closed formula for Dedekind numbers has never been found.
-Then it seems hopeless that a close formula could be found for the number of irreducibles of $\mathcal{Q}_p(\operatorname{U}(k,n))$.
+Despite many efforts, a closed formula for Dedekind numbers has never been found.
+Then it seems hopeless that a closed formula could be found for the number of irreducibles of $\mathcal{Q}_p(\operatorname{U}(k,n))$.
 However, it would be interesting to give some estimates or bounds.

 \begin{problem} Provide upper and lower bounds for the number of irreducibles of $\mathcal{Q}_p(\operatorname{U}(k,n))$. \end{problem}